AlexHedley/blog/src/input/posts/giscus.md

 ---
 title: giscus
+# lead:
 tags:
   - github
   - giscus
   - discussions
   - comments
+  - statiq
 author: alex-hedley
 description:
 published: 2023-05-31
+# image:
+# imageattribution:
 ---

 What's the best way to allow commenting on your blog?
 What better way than to have it contained in the system the blog lives in, [GitHub](https://github.com/).
 I've seen other solutions in the past which used [GitHub Issues](https://github.com/features/issues) but this doesn't seem the right place for it.